spatialos/UnrealGDK/docs/setup-and-installing.md

 * Clone the Unreal GDK and Starter Project repositories.
 * Build the Unreal GDK module dependencies which the Starter Project needs so it can work with the GDK, and add the Unreal GDK to the Starter Project.

-> You need to clone and set up the Starter Project even if you don’t plan to use it.
-Otherwise, you won’t be able to use the Unreal GDK.

 ### Cloning

 1. In a Git Bash terminal window, clone the [Unreal GDK](https://github.com/improbable/UnrealGDK) repository by running either: